rwth-acis/requirements-grid/README.md

 # requirements-grid
-A Requirements Grid Web Component, requirements posted in Requirements Bazaar, built using Polymer.
+A Requirements Grid Web Component, requirements posted in Requirements Bazaar, built using Polymer 1.

 See the [component page](https://rwth-acis.github.io/requirements-grid/components/requirements-grid/) for more information.